OfficeDev/office-content/office-js/Word/Reference/README.md

                      expand: 'font, paragraphs'});
 ```

 Notice how we specify a path to the selected properties in the select statement.
-The select statement can be used to not only specify the properties on the loaded object, but also be used to specify the properties loaded on the child objects identified by the expand option.
-We would have gotten all of the properties for the font object and paragraphs collection if we hadn't added the select statement.
+The select statement can be used not only to specify the properties on the loaded object, but also to specify the properties loaded on the child objects identified by the expand option.
+We would have gotten all the properties for the font object and paragraphs collection if we hadn't added the select statement.
 It is a best practice to always use the select statement with the expand statement.

 Use multiple load method calls if you find that your loadOption objects are getting too complex.